Primary health care

 Complementary services by NGOs

-In 2020, the MDM-Belgique team consisted of a medical doctor, a nurse and interpreters for Arabic and Farsi (3 to 5 people during 2020).
-The team conducted daily health consultations at the level of primary health care in the Reception Centre for Applicants for International Protection in Zagreb (working with patients for 6 hours every working day) and in Kutina (depending on needs), and conducted official initial medical examinations of newly arrived applicants for international protection.
-In order to provide comprehensive support and care to patients, the community worker / social worker and interpreters provided practical support to applicants for international protection in terms of interpretation, provision of information and counselling, transport of patients to health care facilities for specialist consultation and diagnostic examinations, by transporting samples, medications, and medical records as needed.
+In order to provide comprehensive support and care to patients, the community worker / social worker and interpreters/cultural mediators provided practical support to applicants for international protection in terms of interpretation, provision of information and counselling, transport of patients to health care facilities.
 MDM-Belgique arranged the dates of examinations in health care institutions, and organised the transport schedule and patient transportation (including the transport schedule for the Croatian Red Cross).

-Regular vaccination of children was carried out continuously in 2020 through the cooperation of the Ministry of Interior, Health Center, Andrija Stampar Teaching Institute of Public Health and the Croatian Institute of Public Health and MDM-BELGIQUE.
+Regular vaccination of children was carried out continuously in 2021 through the cooperation with Health Centre, Andrija Stampar Teaching Institute of Public Health and the Croatian Institute of Public Health and MDM-BELGIQUE.

-In 2020, the MdM’s medical team carried out 1,690 medical consultations with applicants for international protection out of which 483 initial medical examinations.
-Out of the 1,690 medical consultations: 38.05% were performed with women and 35.44% with children The average age of patients was 24 years and the two most represented nationalities were Afghans (29.86%) and Iraqis (28.12%).
-In addition, a total of 537 transports of applicants for international protection to health care facilities for the necessary specialist and diagnostic treatment were performed (including 67 transports for children to paediatricians / vaccinations / school medicine specialists).
+In 2021, the MdM’s medical team carried out 1,603 medical consultations with applicants for international protection, out of which 211 initial medical examinations.
+Out of the 1,603 medical consultations: 44.3% were performed with women and 21.6% with children.
+The most represented nationalities were Afghans (42.1%) Iranians (10.3%) and Iraqis (8.2%).
+In addition, a total of 588 transports of 310 applicants for international protection to health care facilities for the necessary specialist and diagnostic treatment were performed (including 93 transports for children to paediatricians/vaccinations/school medicine specialists).
+In addition, 53 transports / escorts to public health facilities were also provided for the purpose of vaccination against the virus SARS CoV-2.

 All children who stayed in the Reception Centre upon arrival and for whom it was possible to obtain an appointment for specialist examination, were examined and vaccinated if necessary by a paediatrician at the Health Center Zagreb – Center or „Andrija Stampar“ Teaching Institute of Public Health.
 MDM-Belgique provided transportation of children to relevant health institutions and hospitals and other health centers with paediatric clinics.

 Pregnant women who stayed upon arrival in the Reception Centre were examined by a gynaecologist at the Health Center and at the hospital.
 The MDM – Belgique team coordinated the transport of pregnant women for examinations, as well as visits of the nurse after childbirth.
-During summer 2020, a large number of pregnant women were accommodated in the Reception Centre.
+During 2021, 58 pregnant women were accommodated in the Reception Centre.

 During the initial medical examination, applicants for international protection with a possible problem of addiction to psychoactive substances were referred to an MDM’s psychiatrist (subspecialist in addiction) or to „Andrija Stampar“ Teaching Institute of Public Health and MDM – Belgique team ensured transportation as well as the subsequent supervision and issuance of prescribed pharmacotherapy in cooperation with the doctor of Health Center on a daily basis.

-Since March 2020, the MDM-Belgique team was also in charge of health protection and prevention of spread of COVID-19 disease among applicants for international protection accommodated in the Reception Centre in Zagreb.
+Since March 2020 and during the whole 2021 the MDM-BELGIQUE team was also in charge of health protection and prevention of spread of COVID-19 disease among applicants for international protection accommodated in the Reception Centre in Zagreb and provision of health care to applicants who were affected by COVID-19.
 From March 2020 onwards, the MDM-Belgique team implemented a number of preventive measures and recommendations i.e. ensured hand disinfection in several places in the Reception Centre, carried out daily temperature measurement of all applicants, distributed protective masks, disseminated and translated info-preventive material and established telephone and e-mail communications of applicants who were isolated with psychologists and a psychiatry specialist as needed.
 Specific info-materials were also produced and distributed to applicants in self-isolation.
-MDM-Belgique developed a Protocol on the treatment and testing strategy when there is suspicion of COVID infection, which has proved necessary in coordinating the work of all services and organisations working within the Reception Centre.
+MDM-BELGIQUE developed a Protocol on the treatment and testing strategy when there is suspicion of COVID infection, which has proved necessary in coordinating the work of all services and organisations working within the Reception Centre.
 The Protocol is regularly updated in accordance with official instructions.

 A guide called “I want to be healthy” with general guidelines and preventive measures for physical and mental health was created in Arabic, English, Farsi, French and Croatian in October 2019, and a poster of the same name in November 2019.